OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

    # systemctl enable --now opennebula-exporter.service opennebula-node-exporter.service

-If everything went ok, you should be able to check that prometheus and both exporers are running:
+If everything went ok, you should be able to check that prometheus and both exporters are running:

 .. prompt:: bash # auto